IPF is glad to present you its ESG Policy, which provides guidance on the processes involved in developing an ESG framework.

 1. PURPOSE

-The Environmental, Social and Governance (“ESG”) principles refer to an investment approach, which explicitly acknowledges the relevance of ESG factors in investment decision-making, as well as in the generation of long-term sustainable returns.
+The ESG principles refer to an investment approach, which explicitly acknowledges the relevance of ESG factors in investment decision-making, as well as in the generation of long-term sustainable returns.

-The purpose of this policy is to define IPF Management´s (the “Company”) approach to integrating the consideration of ESG issues.
+The purpose of this policy is to define the IPF approach to integrating ESG considerations.

 Principal Adverse Impact (PAI) means any negative impacts that investment decisions or advice could have on Sustainable Investment objective.